-To find out more about this remarkable ikebana exhibition at the Mt Coot-tha Botanic Gardens Auditorium and for more general information on Sogetsu Ikebana Queensland Inc., look up the web page here, or make contact through the web site contact page here, or check out the organisation's Facebook and Instagram pages.
+To find out more about this remarkable ikebana Exhibition at the Mt Coot-tha Botanic Gardens Auditorium and for more general information on Sogetsu Ikebana Queensland Inc., look up the web page here, or make contact through the web site contact page here, or check out the organisation's Facebook page and Instagram pages.